1. Instructor Information

 - The ability to take into consideration contemporary issues and environmental impacts in civil engineering practice.

 III.
-Professional development of the students, especially with regard to formulation of engineering problems.
-Most of the undergraduate engineering curricula focuses on developing problem-solving skills.
-However, these skills are increasingly becoming marginalized in the global marketplace, as the solutions to well posed engineering problems can now be purchased from off-shore firms staffed with well-educated, bright and hard-working professionals educated in essentially the same way that US students have been for decades.
+Professional development of the students, especially with regard to formulation of engineering problems and awareness of business values, norms, and culture.
+While, most of the undergraduate engineering curricula focuses on developing problem-solving, these skills are increasingly becoming marginalized in the global marketplace, as the solutions to well posed engineering problems can now be purchased from off-shore firms staffed with well-educated, bright and hard-working professionals educated in essentially the same way that US students have been for decades.
 Consequently, increased emphasis in US engineering education must be placed upon the structuring of new engineering problems from otherwise unstructured challenges.
 This is the most difficult learning outcome to teach, most difficult to acquire, and most difficult to assess.
 Specifically, successful students will:

 - Achieve some competency in critical thinking, creative problem-solving, communication and collaboration.